 It was also previously agreed that Council Members of the Panel would serve a 12 month term on the Panel and that the political balance of the Panel would be reviewed after the Local Elections each May.
 After the elections, each Council being invited to nominate their representative for the Panel.

-Although there have been no elections this year, the Councils have still been requested to confirm their nominations for this new municipal year given the previous agreement that Council Members would serve 12 monthly terms.
+Councils were therefore requested to confirm their nominations for this new municipal year given the previous agreement that Council Members would serve 12 monthly terms.

 In addition to the above Members, the Panel also appoints 2 Independent Co-opted Members, who are not elected representatives, to serve on the Panel.
-Both these Co-opted seats have become vacant in recent months and a recruitment process for these seats is set out separately on this Agenda.
+One of these seats is currently vacant.

-From nominations received for 2020/21 the Panel's core membership of 15 Councillors (plus 2 co-opted members) resulted in a political balance of
+From nominations received for 2021/22 the Panel's core membership of 15 Councillors (plus 2 co-opted members) resulted in a political balance of

-Labour Conservative Lib Dem Independent 10 4 1 Member 0
+Labour Conservative Lib Dem Independent/Other 9 5 0 1

-As discussed last year, the Regulations and Guidance however require the Panel to seek to be politically balanced.
+The Regulations and Guidance however require the Panel to seek to be politically balanced.
 To assess the balance, all the current council seats held from across Lancashire, were added together to identify the target balance that would achieve political balance which would be: